top of page

 Docking Endorsement

 There are a important tricks we can show you feel confident in close quarter, minimal speed situations.
 If your own boat is a challenge, bring it to class.
-This course fits well taken before or after the ASA 104 Bare-Boat Chartering course.
+This course fits in very well taken before or after ASA 104 Bareboat Chartering course.

 What's Included

-The written exam is at the end the 2nd day on the water.
-Must pass the hands-on skills before being allowed to take the written test.
+• Exam: The written exam takes place at the end of the third day of class.
+Students must demonstrate proficiency in hands-on skills before being permitted to sit for the written test.

 What Boats are Used: